paritytech/cumulus/README.md

 Given the regular six-second pulse-like nature of the relay chain, it is natural to think about slot- based consensus algorithms for parachains.
 The parachain network is responsible for liveness and decetralization and the relay chain is responsible for finality.
-There is a rich design space for such algorithms, yet some tasks are common to all (or most) or them.
+There is a rich design space for such algorithms, yet some tasks are common to all (or most) of them.
 These common tasks include:

-Signing and signature checking blocks
+* Signing and signature checking blocks
-Injecting authorship information into the parachain Block authorship and import accounting
+* Injecting authorship information into the parachain
+* Block authorship and import accounting
-Filtering a large (potentially unbounded) set of potential authors to a smaller (but still potentially unbounded) set.
+* Filtering a large (potentially unbounded) set of potential authors to a smaller (but still potentially unbounded) set.
-Detecting when it is your turn to author an skipping other slots
+* Detecting when it is your turn to author an skipping other slots

 Nimbus aims to provide standard implementations for the logistical parts of such consensus engines, along with helpful traits for implementing the parts that researchers and developers want to customize.